 When do I need to register?

-As soon as possible.
 All VRS or IP users should have been registered as of November 12, 2009.
+You should register immediately, if you haven’t already.

 Why do I need to register with a VRS or IP Relay provider?